-What message statuses does SchoolStatus support you ask?
+What message statuses does SchoolStatus support?
 Here's the breakdown.

 On outgoing messages, we receive status callbacks from our cloud communications platform, Twilio.
 These callbacks help us determine the status of the message.
 Here is a list of statuses supported.

-- Failed - The message could not be sent
+- Failed - Your message could not be sent

 These statuses are tracked for every outbound message sent through SchoolStatus on the backend.
 On the frontend, it uses these statuses to show which contacts actually received the message.